uvmcs120f2022/Graphics-Starter/README.md

 * Draw a new shape using GL_TRIANGLE_FAN.
     * How does this one look different?
+It creates a fan of triangles around a central vertex

 If you were to draw a circle, which of the modes above would you use and why?
+You would use GL_TRIANGLE_FAN with a lot of vertexes to achieve a circle like look.

 Draw in a function other than display.
 What happens?
 (Hint: What *doesn't* happen?)
+Nothing is drawn.

 ## Extra Time?